RonNewcomb/FG/README.md

 ✔️ Stick into nested loops to generate which move beats/trades with which other move for the whole moveset, for every possible frame advantage/disadvantage, for every possible range.

-📝 Create probability table for which move to use when.
-Perfect information is missing because all info on which move opposes you is 15 frames stale.
+✔️ Create probability table for which move to use when.
+Perfect information is missing because all info on which move opposes you is 15 frames stale, hence, it is a probability because the exact spacing, timing, or what move the opponent is doing at that moment can't realistically be perceived.

 📝 Create decision tree from probability table.
 This is now the AI for that side of the matchup for that character vs that other character.